Code360In/katacoda-scenarios-28/hackyourfuture-react/1-components/steps/1-complexity/README.md

 ![](./jsx-vs-template.png)

-Angular and Vue: Templates and Bindings
+Angular and Vue: Templates, Bindings, and Directives

 > Binding is, what it sounds like.
 It is like a connection that you define between a Template element and an action, to perform some changes and the Angular will take care of the rest.